chriscauley/chriscauley.github.com/_posts/2014-04-15-intro-to-programming.md

 # This is a guess the number game.
 import random #4.1

-guesses_taken = 0

 print('Hello!
 What is your name?') my_name = raw_input()
+guesses_taken = 0
 number = random.randint(1, 20) #4.2
 print('Well, ' + my_name + ', I am thinking of a number between 1 and 20.')

-while guesses_taken < 6: #4.3
+while True: #4.3
     print('Take a guess.') # There are four spaces in front of print. guess = raw_input()
     guess = int(guess)

+    if guess > 20: #4.4
+        print("Bad guess, keep it below 20")
+        continue

+    if guess < 1:
+        print("The number must be greater than 1, try again") continue

     guesses_taken = guesses_taken + 1

-    if guess < number: #4.4
+    if guess < number:
         print('Your guess is too low.') # There are eight spaces in front of print.

     if guess > number:
         print('Your guess is too high.')

     if guess == number:
+        print('You got it!')
         break

+    if guesses_taken > 5:
+        print("You're all out of guesses")
+        break

 if guess == number:
     guesses_taken = str(guesses_taken)
-    print('Good job, ' + my_name + '!
-You guessed my number in ' + guesses_taken + ' guesses!')
+    congrats = 'Good job, ' + my_name + '!
+You guessed my number in ' + guesses_taken + ' guess'

-if guess != number:
+    if guesses_taken > 1:
+        congrats = congrats + "es"
+    print(congrats + "!")
+else:
     number = str(number)
-    print('Nope.
-The number I was thinking of was ' + number)
+    print('The number I was thinking of was ' + number)
 {% endhighlight %}

-There's a lot to cover here, so I will break it into sub sections.
+There is a lot to cover here, so I will break it into sub sections.

 ### 4.1 - `import` Statements

 If you had to write everything in one file, programming would become very tedious very quickly.
 In python, you can pull in code from other programs with import.
-Here you're importing a full module with `import module_name`.
+Here you are importing a full module with `import module_name`.
 This imports an entire module of code that can be accessed by the module name followed by a period and then the name of the variable inside that module you want to access.
 You can also import only individual variables with the following syntax:

 {% highlight python %}
 import random